National Guard from Massachusetts and Vermont seamlessly work together in Nation’s Capital

 |0

-This work, National Guard from Massachusetts and Vermont seamlessly work together in Nation’s Capital, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, National Guard from Massachusetts and Vermont seamlessly work together in Nation’s Capital, by CPT John Quinn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT